 The International Union for Conservation of Nature’s Red List of Threatened Species has a list of all endangered mammals in North America.

-There are currently twenty species of mammal in North America listed by the IUCN as endangered.
+There are currently twenty species of mammals in North America listed by the IUCN as endangered.

 The black-footed ferret is also referred to as the American polecat or prairie dog hunter.
-They are a species of mustelid native to North America, and are listed as endangered animals.
+They are a mustelid species native to North America and listed as endangered animals.

 They were previously considered extinct, but a captive-breeding program successfully reintroduced this species to their native habitat.

 Their body length is between 500 to 533 mm with a tail of 114 to 127 mm, and they weigh between 650 to 1400 grams.

 They have slender and long bodies with black feet, ears, tails, and part of their faces.
 Their neck is long, and they have stout, short legs.